ldpgh/pySense/README.md

 The Data on github.com/ldpgh will be refreshed every 3600sec.
 In contrast the local data will be loaded every 20 sec.

-In the past it has been used on Linux and WinXP respective Win7.
-At the moment it is running on my Linux machine.
+It runs on Linux, WinXP and Win7.
+At the moment my Linux machine is doing the job.